makrai/notes/yang2109-eliminate-lang-in-multiling.md

   agnosticism in multilingual embedding systems
 * our method
   * First introduced in Yang+ (2020) to reduce same language bias for retrieval
-  * only linear algebra factorization and posttraining operation
+  * only linear algebra factorization and post-training operation
   * can be conveniently applied to any multilingual model
   * surprisingly large improvements in several downstream tasks, including
     * LAReQA, a crosslingual QA retrieval dataset (Roy+ 2020)